 - Advanced segmentation, tagging + more.

-Coda reminds me very much of Notion and have to say it's a very nice platform with great UX + UI.
+Coda reminds me very much of Notion and have to say it's a very nice no code platform with great UX + UI.
 They are growing strong with a recent series C round (as I write this in Nov 2020) and used by some of the world's top startup companies.
 Not to mention, Coda is backed by some incredible investors including Reid Hoffman.

 Coda is a platform that brings together all docs, spreadsheets, data + more into one easy place to store.
 It's great for growing companies wanting to allocate key information in one place for various team members and departments.